 What does a multiplex operator do?

 A multiplex operator is like a landlord that owns a large house and rents out rooms to other people.
-Some tenants may want the grand room at the front of the house, whilst others are satisfied having the box room at the back of the house.
+Some tenants may want the grand room at the front of the house, whilst others are satisfied having the box room at the back.
 Other tenants may want a number of rooms because they want different themes in each.
-The service providers on a multiplex (or radio stations) are just like the tenants; they pay the landlord (in our case the multiplex operator) a fee to broadcast.
+The service providers on a multiplex (or radio stations) are just like the tenants; they pay the landlord (in our case us, the multiplex operator) a fee to broadcast.

 What capacity does one need to broadcast?